-A 12-week programme to enable and empower young people to improve their mental health through music.
+A 10-week programme to enable and empower teenagers to improve their mental health through music.

 For young people experiencing stress, anxiety and mental health problems, getting help before the age of 14 is crucial.
 Yet less than half of young adults with these problems get the support they need – often because they feel ashamed about their feelings.

 Music can provide a safe environment to tackle this issue, a form of self-expression and understanding which our evaluations are showing, is proving effective as a means of building confidence and self-esteem, and developing resilience and coping strategies.

 The programme involves: